 It usually takes around two to three weeks for your tax documents to arrive by mail.

-While delivering with Uber Eats you will work as an independent contractor and you will provide services as a non-employed.
+When delivering with Uber Eats, you will work as an contract worker and you will provide services as a self-employed.
 This means that you must withhold your own federal, state, and local taxes.
-Additionally you may also have to pay quarterly estimated taxes to the IRS.
+Additionally, you may also have to pay quarterly estimated taxes to the IRS.

 You can take a look at our complete guide to rideshare taxes.